Definition of devaluation and depreciation

 Readers Question: I read in a text-book that under a floating exchange rate a “devaluation” is not possible as a means of improving international competitiveness but a “depreciation” is.
 Could you please explain to me what a depreciation is as opposed to a devaluation.

 In general, everyday use, devaluation and depreciation are often used interchangeably.
-In fact for A Level economics it is not essential to distinguish between the two (but, there is a distinct different)
+In fact for A Level economics it is not absolutely essential to distinguish between the two, but there is a distinct difference and using them correctly is good practice.

 A devaluation is when a country makes a conscious decision to lower its exchange rate in a fixed or semi fixed exchange rate.
 Therefore, technically a devaluation is only possible if a country is a member of some fixed exchange rate policy.